loveencounterflow/coffee-script/README.md

 ## Asynchronicity & How to Cope with it

-`yield` really starts to shine for a lot of use cases with full language support, such as what you have in Python.
-Specifically, there are–on the one hand–lots and lots of builts-ins / standard library functions in Python that routinely avoid building lists; on the other hand, you can transparently iterate over generated values in a `for x in foo()` loop.
+`yield` really starts to shine for a lot of use cases with full language support, such as what you get in Python.
+Specifically, there are—on the one hand—lots and lots of builts-ins / standard library functions in Python that routinely avoid building lists; on the other hand, you can transparently iterate over generated values in a `for x in foo()` loop.
 Most of the time, you don't have to worry about whether you got a list or a generator, you can just so use it.
 Doing this in a lot of places makes sense, as it should